 Many studies suggest that because many pelvic floor conditions are considered “part of life,” women feel stigmatized, guilty, and ashamed; it restricts their participation in activities and negatively influences sexual relationships and satisfaction.
 Many individuals do not seek help due to the taboo and stigmatizing nature of the condition.
 In Alberta, 57% of women report pelvic floor concerns impacting their working life and 68% their home life.
 And when they do seek health, the physical and psychological impacts of delays in treatment are substantial.

-Despite pelvic floor dysfunction impacting so many women, few are even made aware there is a high statistical likelihood they will experience pelvic floor issues until they need to seek medical attention—a trend patient advocates and health experts would like to see change.
-Especially as 90% of cases of incontinence in aging women can be improved with exercise, and 70% of cases can be treated with physiotherapy.
-Tools and solutions exist to help women suffering from pelvic floor dysfunction.
+Despite pelvic floor dysfunction impacting so many women, few are even made aware there is a high statistical likelihood they will experience pelvic floor issues until they need to seek medical attention —a trend patient advocates and health experts would like to see change.
+Especially as studies demonstrated that incontinence in aging women can be greatly improved by physiotherapy, in some cases by over 70%.

 More needs to be done to raise awareness about pelvic floor dysfunction.
 Join us in starting that conversation.

 Read more in our latest thought leadership paper, Surveying the Silence: Exploring Taboos in Women’s Health by clicking the button below.

 The AWHF is proud to support over 160 researchers forging the way for women’s health advancement.

 Dr. Erin Kelly MD is one such researcher.